upsidedownlabs/upsidedownlabs.github.io/courses/neuroscience-basics-for-biopotential-signals/module-5/index.rst

 *******************************

 After neurotransmitters are released into the synaptic cleft, they do not remain there for long.
 Neurotransmitters present in the synaptic cleft generally follow three main pathways:

-.. todo:: Add a graphic for fate of neurotransmitters as shared

 1. Reuptake
 ==================